gvwilson/thirdbit/teaching/practices.md

 but think that some careful controlled studies would tell us whether we're right, and how to use it better.

+If you are going to have a group take notes together, make a list of everyone's name and paste it into the document each time you want every person to respond individually (e.g., to answer a question or contribute an exercise solution).
+This prevents the situation in which everyone is trying to edit the same couple of lines at the same time.

 ## Assess Motivation and Prior Knowledge

 Most formal educational systems train people to treat all assessment